 Locked out of your account?
-Google Apps administrators can check the User list in the Google Apps Admin console to find details on which limits you hit and when access will be restored.
-In some cases, a Google Apps for Work, Government or Education account administrator can reset the Gmail suspension.
+G Suite administrators can check the User list in the Google Admin console to find details on which limits you hit and when access will be restored.
+In some cases, a G Suite, Government or Education account administrator can reset the Gmail suspension.

 G Suite limits the amount of bandwidth available for account synchronization just as it does for bandwidth in general.
 And just as with bandwidth, exceeding these limits via sync can result in a temporarily suspended account.
 See Bandwidth limits for common causes and solutions.
 Read the remainder of this article for recommendations to avoid sync limits.